Quantum anomalous Hall phases in gated rhombohedral graphene: Numerical simulations

-The theory in \cite{bal2022multiscale} ensures that the smallest spectral gap appears at the large values of $|k|$, which is somewhat reassuring given that high-wavenumber oscillations may be able to be disregarded in real systems.
-However, for some parameter regimes close to critical values, we find that arbitrarily small spectral gaps can also be found for a range of $|k|$ values close to 0.
-In Figure \ref{fig:9-layer} we demonstrate this for $m = 9$, where a spectral gap of $\approx10^{-3}$ is seen at $|k| \approx \pm 0.32$, creating an obstacle to observing edge states experimentally.
+The theory in \cite{bal2022multiscale} ensures that the smallest spectral gap appears at the large values of $|\bk|$, which is somewhat reassuring given that high-wavenumber oscillations may be able to be disregarded in real systems.
+However, for some parameter regimes close to critical values, we find that arbitrarily small spectral gaps can also be found for a range of intermediate $|\bk|$ which are not too large nor exceedingly close to $|\bk| = 0$, where we know that band crossings occur according to \eqref{eq:ucrit}.
+In Figure \ref{fig:9-layer} we demonstrate this for $m = 9$, where a spectral gap of $\approx10^{-3}$ is seen at $|\bk| \approx \pm 0.32$, creating an obstacle to observing edge states experimentally for higher values of $m$.
 This finding may also call into question whether the topological properties of the system are robust to perturbations due to the fact that our analysis relies heavily on a global gap which could be closed by exceedingly small perturbative effects at these parameter values.

-\paragraph{Edge spectrum simulations.} In order to calculate the spectrum of interface Hamiltonians numerically, we assume that $H$ is invariant in the x-direction and $u(y)$ varies from positive to negative as a function of $y$ as described above.
+\paragraph{Edge spectrum simulations.} In order to calculate the spectrum of interface Hamiltonians numerically, we assume that $H$ is invariant in the x-direction and $u(y)$ varies between $u^S$ and $u^N$ in the region $-R\le y\le R$ as described above.
 Taking the Fourier transform in $(x, t)\to (k_x, E)$ under these assumptions gives an interface Hamiltonian:

 and the eigenvalue problem in one dimension

 Now denote $S_2 = (I_m\otimes\sigma_2)$ and $C(k_x) = H_I+iS_2\partial_y$.
 Then the eigenvalue problem above is equivalent to: